skaynor/monster-hunting/docs/factions/hunters-guild.md

 ### Feature: Guild Membership

-Your guild will provide you with food and accommodation if necessary.
+> Your guild will provide you with food and accommodation if necessary.
 You have access to a guild hall if one is present (located in most cities, towns, and villages).
 The guild will support you in legal matters, so long as your rank is high enough and you are in good standing with the guild, and is a good way to gain introduction to influential members of society.
 Connections made through the guild for personal reasons may require a donation to the guild coffers.
 The guild requires dues of 5gp a month or at least one completed hunt per month.

 :::tip
-Please review the [Guide to Monster Hunting](https://www.gmbinder.com/share/-LCk9FgQaqaXBVmLeCeT) is you want to use the Personality Trait, Ideals, Bonds, and Flaws tables.
+Please review the [Guide to Monster Hunting](https://www.gmbinder.com/share/-LCk9FgQaqaXBVmLeCeT) if you want to use the Personality Trait, Ideals, Bonds, and Flaws tables.
 I do not feel like adding all of them to this site by hand.
 :::

 ### Hunter Initiate